-Click on the picture to access dental cost information in your area.
+Click on the picture to access dental cost information in your area provided by Fair Health.
 When you get to the website, select your dental procedure and your state.
 Saving money on dental procedures involves four choices: 1) The lowest cost dentist among the dental professionals you decide you like; 2) The right dental discount plan, or the right dental insurance to cover your procedures; 3) paying in cash or with a Zero Interest plan that may or may not be offered by your dentist; and/or 4) low cost financing of your remaining out of pocket dental expenses which includes bank loans and health care credit cards.
 Be careful of high interest internet financing offers, check with banks and reputable credit card issuers first.
-For example, Care Credit allows you pay with zero interest if you pay off your bill in two years.
-Both Wells Fargo and Regions Banks have medical credit cards and loans.
+For example, Care Credit allows you pay with zero interest if you pay off your bill within the promotional time period, which may be as long as two years.
+Both Wells Fargo and Regions Bank have medical credit cards and loans.
 Check with your bank or credit union first, if you must finance your dental bill.

 Dental discount plans are not insurance.
 They are affordable and offer immediate discounts.
 Find the discount plans your dentist accepts.
 Find out what plans cover the procedures you need, the plan benefits, the dentists on each plan, and the plan costs.
 These plans are extremely affordable.
 Generally, they may not be as reliable as dental insurance.
 Always confirm the availability of the discounts before scheduling a procedure with a specific dentist.
 Some discount plans offer dental pricing that favorably competes with first year dental insurance coverage for major procedures.